This article is updated regularly. It was last updated in February 2022!

 Translation Services and Adapting Content Can Help with Legal Requirements

 Exporters have to jump through many different legal hoops.
 Certain countries have export licenses, where exporters have to report specific amounts of any products they are shipping.
 There are also various exporter procedures and documentation requirements to comply with within different countries.

 On top of that, any reputable business that is selling goods on a global scale should be working under a contract – one that stipulates everything from schedules of delivered goods to payment terms.

 These are some of the most common examples of legal requirements; there are plenty more!

 All of this can get even more complicated when you also consider the fact that business is being done with foreign countries, opening up the possibility of a language and cultural barrier.

-Translation and Localization Can Help Employees Communicate Directly
+Translation Services Can Help Employees Communicate Directly

 In addition to translating documents and marketing materials, translation services can also help communication happen in real-time.
 Any business that exports may have to communicate with workers and other companies in foreign markets.
 They may have to negotiate deals, discuss shipping schedules, or engage in other communication that helps goods flow from one region into another.

 To help with the direct communication aspects of business, many translation services handle corporate correspondence.
 They may translate emails, letters, presentations, memos, and more.

 Interpretation services can also be invaluable.
 Video remote interpreting is increasingly sought after.
 This is where an interpreter can be present via a video chat.
 Since exporting is, at its core, business done between companies in different regions, long-distance meetings are common.
 Video remote interpreting is especially useful for Skype meetings and other meetings that take place from a distance.